mdzafar/chainlit_agentforce/README.md

 # Chainlit Agentforce Chat UI

-This is a simple Chainlit app [Chainlit](https://www.chainlit.io/) that connects a chat interface to Salesforce Agentforce using REST API.
+This is a simple [Chainlit](https://www.chainlit.io/) app that connects a chat interface to Salesforce Agentforce using REST API.

 ## Features